Becoming Witch

 Becoming Witch (Korean: 마녀는 살아있다) is a South Korean television series starring Lee Yu-ri, Lee Min-young, and Yoon So-yi.
-It aired on TV Chosun from June 25 to September 10, 2022, airing every Saturday at 21:10 (KST).
+It aired on TV Chosun from June 25 to September 10, 2022, every Saturday at 21:10 (KST).

 Synopsis

 Three women in their 40s reach a breaking point as their already-frustrating lives go completely off the rails.